8:00 AM

 TBC

 This session will share findings from UST’s survey of enterprise decision-makers and discuss what those shifts mean in real environments, cloud, on-prem, and hybrid.
-Panelists will unpack where organizations are investing, what’s driving those decisions, and what pitfalls to avoid as AI moves into production.
+Panellists will unpack where organisations are investing, what’s driving those decisions, and what pitfalls to avoid as AI moves into production.

 Presentation